 Timeframe and Effectiveness: How Long Does Diatomaceous Earth Take to Kill Roaches?

 Understanding the timeframe for diatomaceous earth’s effectiveness is crucial for setting realistic expectations.
 Patience is key, as it doesn’t work instantly like some chemical pesticides.
+The table below provides a revised look at the expected timeframe based on specific conditions:

 Factors Influencing Effectiveness